UWSysLab/Sapphire/README.md

 - generators: scripts for running our compiler for generating Sapphire object stubs and DM stubs.

-- sapphire: the core sapphire library.
-It is deployed as an Android app.
+- sapphire: the core Sapphire library.
+Contains the following packages (located in `app/src/main/java/sapphire`)
-  - src/sapphire/app: Application specific classes, like the starting point for bootstrapping a Sapphire app.
+  - app: Application specific classes, like the starting point for bootstrapping a Sapphire app.
-  - src/sapphire/common: Basic data structures.
+  - common: Basic data structures.
-  - src/sapphire/compiler: our compiler for generating Sapphire object and DM component stubs.
+  - compiler: our compiler for generating Sapphire object and DM component stubs.
-  - src/sapphire/dms: some example deployment managers
+  - dms: some example deployment managers
-  - src/sapphire/kernel: the Sapphire kernel server that runs as a library on every node that runs a Sapphire app.
+  - kernel: the Sapphire kernel server that runs as a library on every node that runs a Sapphire app.
-  - src/sapphire/oms: the Object Management/Tracking Service. (called the OTS in the paper).
+  - oms: the Object Management/Tracking Service. (called the OTS in the paper).
-  - src/sapphire/runtime: library functions for creating a Sapphire object (hack because we don't have sapphire keywords in the JVM).
+  - runtime: library functions for creating a Sapphire object (hack because we don't have sapphire keywords in the JVM).

 - tests: performance testing apps.
 Good example simple example application with one Sapphire object.

-## Setting up
+## Building Sapphire for x86

+1. Build the core Sapphire library:

+    cd sapphire
+    mvn package

+2. Build an example app:

+    cd ../example_apps/HanksTodo
+    mvn package

+3. Compile the stubs for the core Sapphire library:

+    cd ../../generators
+    python generate_policy_stubs.py

+4. Compile the stubs for the example app:

+    python generate_app_stubs.py

+5. Build the core Sapphire library again so that it includes the stubs:

+    cd ../sapphire
+    mvn package

+6. Build the example app again so that it includes the stubs:

+    cd ../example_apps/HanksTodo
+    mvn package

+## Running Sapphire on x86

 1. Place your servers in deployment/servers.json.